Xiomara Zelaya

 Xiomara Hortencia Zelaya Castro (born 14 January 1985) is a Honduran politician and member of the National Congress.
-She is the daughter of the former president Manuel Zelaya and current president Xiomara Castro.
+She is the daughter of Manuel Zelaya and Xiomara Castro, who were the 35th and 39th president of Honduras respectively.
 She is popularly known by her nickname "Pichu".

 Zelaya was a potential presidential candidate in 2021, however, she chose to run for a deputy.